Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Related work

+There have been a number of approaches that apply self-adaptation principles to robotic systems.
+Most of them focus on self-healing scenarios that operate on the basis of specific robotic missions, either scenarios specifically designed for their evaluation \cite{cheng_ac-ros_2020, alberts_rebet_2024} or on benchmarks designed from the self-adaptation community \cite{silva_mros_2023, silva_rosa_2025}.

-AC-ROS evaluates \ac{gsn} models during runtime to monitor whether the software system can operate in the desired way.
-For this purpose, multiple goals of the robot's behaviour together with constraints to fulfil these goals are described, e.g., if all necessary sensors are available or a high enough battery level is given.
-For violated constraints, there are predefined adaptation plans to resolve each issue.
-While AC-ROS has goals to fulfil rather than uncertainties to resolve, they do not prioritize between the different goals in case multiple goals are violated at the same time.
+With AC-ROS \textcite{cheng_ac-ros_2020} evaluate \ac{gsn} models during runtime to monitor whether the software system can operate in the desired way.
+For this purpose, they describe multiple goals of the robot's behavior together with constraints to fulfill these goals, e.g., if all necessary sensors are available or a high enough battery level is given.
+For violated constraints, they predefine adaptation plans to resolve each issue.
+While AC-ROS has goals to fulfill rather than failures to resolve, they do not prioritize between the different goals in case multiple goals are violated at the same time.

 The authors of ReBeT \cite{alberts_rebet_2024} introduce extensions of the BehaviorTree.CPP framework that help in applying task- and architecture-based adaptations in a robotic system.
-They use \ac{bt} decorators for the Analyzing and Planning in the MAPE-K loop.
-For specific \ac{bt} action executed in the \ac{bt} they can adapt the respective \ac{bt} action node during runtime based on the current state of the managed system.
+They use \ac{bt} decorators for the \textit{Analyzing} and \textit{Planning} in the MAPE-K loop.
+For specific \ac{bt} actions executed in the \ac{bt} they can adapt the respective \ac{bt} action node during runtime based on the current state of the managed system.
 In ReBeT, the managing system is integrated into the managed system which is also restricted to being a \ac{bt}.
 Therefore, when applying ReBeT to a new use case, the managed system has to be adapted, i.e., new \ac{bt} decorators have to be implemented.
-This is different from our approach, in which only the rules describing how the managing system should resolve uncertainties have to be created.
+This is different from our approach, in which only the rules describing how the managing system should resolve failures have to be created.
 The code of the managing system does not have to be changed.